jpmckeown/pitch-sorted/diary-notes.md

 + particles celbrate arrival of sheep in pen
 + face happy turns to sad in pen (discordance)
 + in pen, stop walk, some jiggling?
-+ face can spin or oscillate to show confusion

 18 July
 + separate scoring screen, like in SafeCode